ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

 -   0 — Do not wait.
--   Negative integer — To wait for unlimited time.
+-   Negative integer — Wait for unlimited time.
--   Positive integer — The number of seconds of waiting.
+-   Positive integer — The number of seconds to wait.

 Default value: `120`.